Rafels/Assignment-2/Assignment2_s929574.md

 ## d)
 #### Declare and implement a function Deletematrix(...) that takes and deletes this kind of matrix.

-In order to solve this problem the program first creates a 10x10 matrix in the same maner as the previous problem.
+To solve this problem, the program first creates a 10x10 matrix in the same manner as the previous problem.
 The matrix is then used as an input in the *DeleteMatrix* function.
-The *DeleteMatrix* function uses a for-loop in order to delete each of the ten arrays in the matrix, it then uses the *delete* function on the pointer array.
-No result is printed as the is noe way of showing the memory de-allocation.
+The *DeleteMatrix* function uses a for-loop to delete each of the ten arrays in the matrix, it then uses the *delete* function on the pointer array.
+No result is printed as there is no way of showing the memory de-allocation.

 **The Code:**